 The Million Dollar Question

-Now I hope you realise the question really isn’t “Is he or she really NPD?” the questions really is: “Is this person going to really step up and become a healthy, safe partner?”
+Now I hope you realise the question really isn’t “Does he or she really have NPD?”
+The questions really is: “Is this person going to really step up and become a healthy, safe partner?”

 We can’t create that reality any other way.